Sylyac2000/alx-backend-javascript/0x05-Node_JS_basic/README.md

 ## Tasks

-* 0. Creating an interface for a student
+* 0. Executing basic javascript with Node JS
-* 1. Let's build a Teacher interface
+* 1. Using Process stdin
-* 2. Extending the Teacher class
+* 2. Reading a file synchronously with Node JS
-* 3. Printing teachers
+* 3. Reading a file asynchronously with Node JS
-* 4. Writing a class
+* 4. Create a small HTTP server using Node's HTTP module
-* 5. Advanced types Part 1
-* 6. Creating functions specific to employees
-* 7. String literal types
+* 5. Create a more complex HTTP server using Node's HTTP module
+* 6. Create a small HTTP server using Express
+* 7. Create a more complex HTTP server using Express
-* 8. Ambient Namespaces
+* 8. Organize a complex HTTP server using Express
-* 9. Namespace & Declaration merging
-* 10. Update task_4/js/main.ts
-* 11. Brand convention & Nominal typing